-“Is my insulin bad?"
+“Is my insulin still good?”

 Or there were times at the drugstore when the pharmacist couldn’t find my insulin in their cooler, but rather found it sitting out at room temperature for an unknown period of time.
 Could this be the culprit?

-They randomly picked up 18 vials of insulin and stored them in a research lab at the appropriate temperatures, before discovering that the concentrations weren’t adequate.
+Researchers randomly picked up 18 vials of insulin and stored them in a research lab at the appropriate temperatures, before discovering that the concentrations weren’t adequate.
 Insulin vials and cartridges are required by the FDA to contain 95 U/ml of insulin when they’re sent out by the manufacturer.
-Regulators also require proper handling and temperatures in order to maintain the quality.
+Regulators also require proper handling and temperatures in order to maintain quality.

 But when Carter and his team examined the insulin they’d purchased, the vials ranged from 13.9 to 94.2 U/ml, with a mean of 40.2 U/ml.
 No vial was at the minimum FDA-required standard of 95 U/ml.
 Here’s a link to the full paper.

 “Bottom line is we owe those with diabetes our best efforts in finding as many answers as possible,” Dr. Carter told DiabetesMine shortly after his study was published.
 “Assuming the insulin is always good is a nice place to be, until it’s not…”